If you want to learn if home repairs are mandatory after a home inspection, you are in the right place!

 - If fixes are mandatory by the seller

-- The most common types of repairs requested by buyers
+- The most common repairs requested by buyer

 What Things Are Mandatory To Fix After A Home Inspection?

 From a legal standpoint, there are no fixes that are mandatory for a seller to perform.

 Other than building code enforcement (which is done by a government official) there is no way to make repairs mandatory after a home inspection.

 Some repairs do carry more weight and pressure for a seller to fix though, like things that have to do with health, safety, and major defects.

 Below are reasonable requests after a home inspection: